-An electric oven needs unimpeded airflow to work correctly, but the common practices mentioned below won’t allow this to happen:
+An electric oven needs unimpeded airflow to work correctly, but the common ways mentioned below won’t allow this to happen:

 Lining the Base of the Oven With Foil

 People often line the bottom of the oven with foil because it seems like an obvious way to keep the oven clean and catch any spills.
-Unfortunately, this is not a good idea as the foil can stick to the surface, making it difficult to remove and possibly causing damage to the surface over time.
+Unfortunately, direct contact like this is not a good idea as the foil can stick to the oven floor, making it difficult to remove and possibly causing damage to the surface over time.
 Also, because foil reflects heat, it may cause uneven cooking and even damage the elements in the oven.

 Placing Foil on the Bottom Oven Rack

 People place foil on the bottom oven rack for the same reason as lining the bottom of the oven with foil.
-Although placing the foil on the bottom oven rack is less dangerous than lining the bottom of the oven itself, it can still cause uneven heating and unevenly cooked food.
+Although placing the foil on the bottom oven rack is less dangerous than lining the bottom of your oven, it can still cause uneven heating and unevenly cooked food.